Yaguarón: Economy

-The economical activities of its population are agriculture, production of clothes and sports gear.
+The city's economy is based on agriculture and production of clothes and sports gear.

 Transportation

-Located 48 kilometers from Asunción, capital of the country, the access to the city is through Route No. 1 “Mcal.
-Francisco Solano López”.
+Located 48 kilometers from Asunción, capital of the country, the city is served by Route No. 1 "Mcal.
+Francisco Solano López".

 Tourism

 The Gaspar Rodríguez de Francia Museum is located just a block away from the church.
-In there are a variety of belongings of Francia and other objects from the 19th century.
+It features a variety of Francia's belongings and other objects from the 19th century.

-The cavern of Saint Thomas is the place of a legend.
-This legend narrates that in the area, lived a priest, Pa’i Sumé, who is said left marks in his trip through the region.
-The road that leads to the cavern was venerated by the natives of the area, who told stories of a blond man that came much before the Spanish arrived and showed them how to cultivate the corn.
+The cavern of Saint Thomas figures into a local legend concerning a priest, Pa'i Sumé, who is said to have left marks during his trip through the region.
+The road that leads to the cavern was venerated by the natives of the area, who told stories of a blond man that came much before the Spanish arrived and showed them how to cultivate maize.

-The Franciscan settled in Yaguarón and in the altar of the church they built can be appreciated the Hispanic-Guaraní style of the carvings the natives made by hand.
+The altar of the church the Franciscans built in Yaguarón features Hispanic-Guaraní style carvings that the natives made by hand.

-From the Gamarra Oratory, on top of the Yaguarón Hill, the cities Pirayú, Itá, Paraguarí and Carapeguá can be well appreciated.
+From the Gamarra Oratory, on top of the Yaguarón Hill, the cities Pirayú, Itá, Paraguarí and Carapeguá can be seen.

-The festivity of Saint Roque on August 16 is celebrated in a chapel built in his honor.
-Because it is said that this saint is the protector of dogs, in the celebration, people make very particular offerings with the shape of dogs.
+The feast of Saint Roque on August 16 is celebrated in a chapel built in his honor.
+Because it is said that this saint is the protector of dogs, the celebration involves offerings shaped like dogs.

 Musical tradition

-Yaguarón keeps one of the oldest musical traditions of Paraguay: The “Petete Peteke” Para’i Band, from Guayaibity Town, which uses the original musical instruments of the natives.
+Yaguarón is home to the "Petete Peteke" Para'i Band, from Guayaibity Town, which uses original, native musical instruments.

-In the top of the Yaguarón Hill there is an Oratory, from where the beautiful landscape can be appreciated.
-The legend tells that in this hill are the footprints of Saint Thomas.
+In the top of the Yaguarón Hill there is an oratory with a fine view of the local landscape.
+Legend has it the hill has the footprints of Saint Thomas.